omkar6750/ecommerce-site/README.md

   Basic admin routes exist, but product editing and other admin actions need further development.

 - **Real Data Integration:**
-  The app currently displays mock data; integration with real database data is pending.
+  The app currently displays mock data; product data is not in the database yet

 ---